Life sketches of poets and other writers afford readers a glimpse into the writing process, backgrounding the creativity of each artist.

-Emily Dickinson is probably the most famous American poet of the nineteenth century.
+Emily Dickinson is likely the most famous American poet of the nineteenth century.
 Her poems focus on a number of topics including death, philosophy of life, immortality, riddles, birds, flowers, sunsets, people, and many others.

 Her poem, “The Brain — is wider than the Sky —,” demonstrates a deep understanding of the nature of the human mind in its relationship to God.

 This poem dramatizes a spiritual truth: the human brain is the seat of ultimate wisdom.
 In yoga philosophy, the highest center of consciousness is the “thousand-petaled lotus” in the brain.
 The lotus is a flower, of course, used as a metaphor for the functioning of the opening of the center of consciousness during God-union.

 The seventh center, the ‘thousand-petaled lotus’ in the brain, is the throne of the Infinite Consciousness.
-In the state of divine illumination, the yogi is said to perceive Brahma or God the Creator as Padmaja, ‘the One born of the lotus’.”
+In the state of divine illumination, the yogi is said to perceive Brahma or God the Creator as Padmaja, ‘the One born of the lotus’.

 It is not likely that Emily Dickinson studied any form of yoga, nor is it likely she was even acquainted with the Bhagavad Gita, which was just being introduced in America during her lifetime.